 BUT for my taste shopping in Paris is quite expensive because of taxation.
 I would recommend to buy only french brands becuase Italian and American are quite pricey even if you compare with London (that's been always more expensive because of pound).
 And tax free starts from 175euro per purchase only.

-Good luck about 7 years ago
+Good luck over 7 years ago

 Thanks Valdimir.
 Do you know if most French local stores participate in the Global Tax Refund Programme?
 Or is it mainly the luxury brands and department stores?